nothashem/CodeSage/README.md

-# Python LLM Tokenizer
+# CodeSage

-A simple and efficient tokenizer implementation for Large Language Models (LLMs) in Python.
-This project provides a flexible tokenization system that supports both word-level and subword tokenization, with a focus on performance and ease of use.
+CodeSage is a light-weight LLM designed specifically for code understanding and generation tasks.
+It features a compact architecture with 19 million parameters.

 ## Features